Latvian Second League: Regional stage

 There are 16 clubs in the Second League.
-There are 2 regions, West and East, with both divisions containing 8 teams which must play home and away games against their regional opponents.
-From each region, 4 teams advance to the promotion round, whereas the other 4 teams advance to the relegation round.
+There are 2 groups - A grupa and B grupa (formerly - West and East regions), with both containing 8 teams which must play home and away games against their regional opponents.
+From each group, 4 teams advance to the promotion round, whereas the other 4 teams advance to the relegation round.
 This stage of the league is typically contested from April to August.

 Promotion/relegation stage

-The promotion round involves additional matches between the best 8 teams in the league, allowing two of the best teams to be promoted to the First League at the conclusion of the season.
+The promotion round involves additional matches among the best 8 teams in the league, allowing two of the best teams to be promoted to the First League at the conclusion of the season.
 Additionally, the third-finishing team contests a two-legged playoff against the third-from-bottom-team in the First League, with the winner of the playoff securing an additional First League berth for the next season.
+From 2009 to 2017, the winners of the Latvian Second League in odd years also qualified for the UEFA Regions' Cup.

-The relegation round, contested between the bottom 4 teams of each of the two divisions, sees the bottom 4 of those total 8 teams relegated to the Third League.
+The relegation round, contested by the bottom 4 teams of each of the two divisions, sees the bottom 4 of those total 8 teams relegated to the Third League.